EgidijusLenk/MJ/README.md

 # mj

 >www.mjsprendimai.lt
-## website for Justina Jarmoškaitė new beauty and massages salon.
+## website for new beauty and massages salon.